Noaaan/MythicMetals/PATCHNOTES.md

 * All of Electrum
 * All of Tantalite
 * All of Ur
+* All of Zinc
 * Copper Ingots/Blocks, which have been replaced by vanilla variants
 * Etherite Tools
 * Starrite gear, replaced for Star Platinum
 * Tin equipment
 * Truesilver, which has been replaced in favor of Palladium
 * Quadrillum armour
-* Zinc ingots and ores

 Even though this update removes ores I have written a datafixer which should replace all the missing ores with stones, making this version compatible with older worlds.
 This is experimental, so
 **please make a backup before installing this update!**
-A lot of the ore generation has been changed:
+A lot of new ore variants have been added:
-* Added deepslate variants of Adamantite, Mythril and Orichalcum
+* Added deepslate variants of Adamantite, Mythril and Orichalcum.
-* Added a tuff and smooth basalt variant of Orichalcum
+* Added a tuff and smooth basalt variant of Orichalcum.
 * Added a calcite variant of Kyber.
-Normal Kyber spawns rarely in the world, but it spawns in large veins in calcite (amethyst geodes)
+Normal Kyber spawns rarely in the world, but it spawns in large veins in calcite (amethyst geodes).
-* Added a blackstone variant of Stormyx
+* Added a blackstone variant of Stormyx.
+* Added a calcite variant of Starrite.
+Starrite now spawns rarely anywhere in the world.
+* Added a deepslate variant of Prometheum, since it can now be found in Lush Caves.
-* Tweaked Unobtainium spawn rates (it is now more common to find per-world, but will be VERY hard to find in caves)
+* Tweaked Unobtainium spawn rates (it is now more common to find per-world, but will be VERY hard to find in caves).

+The ore generation itself has also changed, which can be viewed on the wiki: WIKI LINK HERE.
+The world-gen is mainly balanced around the Caves and Cliffs Datapack, fully utilizing the new height range from 320 to -64.
+For the optimal experience I recommend using this alongside it, though worlds not using it should still be playable.

 To end off these patch notes will be balancing changes.
 The changes are major, and will be in the form of a list.

-Unfortunately they are not finished yet :/
+Star Platinum is an alloy from Starrite, Platinum, and Osmium.
+It provides protection similar to Diamond, and is required for Celestium.

+This list is work-in-progress.